-- scsi60 - is the physical driver which deals the NCR53C710 SCSI I/O controller and has to be loaded if any SCSI I/O is desired. - rbvccs / rbcvccs is the logical driver for all harddisks with embedded SCSI controller. - rbteac / rbcteac is the logical driver for TEAC FC-1/FC-5 floppy disk with integrated SCSI controller.
+is the physical driver which deals the NCR53C720 SCSI I/O controller and has to be loaded if any SCSI I/O is desired.

+- rbvccs / rbcvccs is the logical driver for all harddisks with embedded SCSI controller. - rbteac / rbcteac is the logical driver for TEAC FC-1 floppy disk with integrated SCSI controller. - rbscfl / rbcscfl is the logical driver for ELTEC's SCFL floppy controller.
+The centronics port is not supported on EUROCOM-27 and there is no disconnect/ reselect capability.

-SCSI commands can be directly sent using the DoDirect setStat (ss_Dcmd) call of the appropriate driver.
-The file dodi.c in MWOS/OS9/SRC/IO/SCSI/DODI contains the C interface to this setStat entry.
+SCSI commands can be directly sent using the Dodirect SetStat (ss_Dcmd) call of the appropriate driver.
+The file dodi.c in MWOS/OS9/ SRC/IO/SCSI/DODI contains the C interface to this SetStat entry.

-RECYCLS and PECTEAC are dummy drivers for Snowtops disk caching software.
-The disk cache, called DCH, requires two additional setstat calls (ss_cache and ss_cachexfr) which are supplied by the dummy drivers.
+Rbcvccs, rbcteac and rbcscfl are dummy drivers for Snowtops disk caching software.
+The disk cache, called dCH, requires two additional setstat calls (ss_cache and ss_cachexfr) which are supplied by the dummy drivers.
 If the dummy driver was invoked with a ss_cache or ss_cachexfr, the request is routed to the cache file manager (CFM).
 If there is no request to CFM or DCH is not enabled, the request is directly passed to the logical driver.